UofS-Pulse-Binfo/KnowPulse/docs/developer_docs/content_types/marker.rst

 ---------------

 - pie chart summarizing the known alleles
-- genotype look-up field: mini genotype matrix for a single variant.
+- Genotype look-up field: mini genotype matrix for a single variant.
 Germplasm are the rows.
+- Genotypes Matrix Link: Redirects to the genotype matrix pre-filtered for the current marker.

 Sequence
 ---------